YehudaCorsia/OSCF/README.md

 Extract webpage text concepts with the Natural  Language Understanding model and compare with existing list of restricted concepts.
 Analyze a set number of images randomly for explicit mature content using the Visual Recognition model.
 Send response to user, webpage is classified as appropriate.

-INSTRUCTIONS

-Get detailed instructions in the readme file.